 Older people, especially those suffering from lower back pain and minor physical limitations, can benefit from using recumbent bikes.
-Since there are so many of them out there, we’ve created this article to walk you through 12 of the best recumbent bikes for seniors, as well as helpful tips for buying the right one for your needs.
+Since there are so many of them out there, we’ve created this article to walk you through the best recumbent bikes for seniors, as well as helpful tips for buying the right one for your needs.

 Contrary to popular belief, older people are free to use any exercise equipment they want.
 If you’re a senior who enjoys a low-impact (but efficient) cycling workout, recumbent bikes are safe and effective options.
 However, using improper form while riding and the wrong type of recumbent bike can cancel out their benefits.